 The Court of Appeal found that the trial judge demonstrated she was aware of the need to avoid ignoring the framework of family law as it relates to children in the light of the blanket prohibition against Inquiries, Complaints and Reports Committee reports in all civil matters.
 The Court of Appeal, thus, found that the trial judge’s decision was justified.
 The fact that the complaint occurred was enough to justify the trial judge’s decision without having to have discussed the details of the report at all.

-Contact the experienced family law lawyers at Howie Johnson Barristers & Solicitors for resolution of the complex family law disputes
+Contact the experienced family law lawyers at Johnson Miller Family Lawyers for resolution of the complex family law disputes

 If you have questions about child custody, contact Windsor family lawyer Jason Howie.
 Jason takes the time to listen to the needs of each client, helps you consider all of your options, and provides you with the best recommendation.
 We understand the emotional difficulty of dealing with cases of parental alienation or family violence, and our experience in dealing with these types of sensitive matters have given us the tools needed to help our clients through difficult times.
 Call 519.973.1500 or contact us online.
 We serve clients in Windsor, Essex County and throughout the region.